LinkedIn Guide

 Linkedin connect button

-One of the reasons you might encounter the "Unable to Connect on Linkedin" error is due to sending too many connection requests too quickly.
+One of the reasons you might encounter the "Unable to Connect on LinkedIn" error is due to sending too many connection requests too quickly.

 Think of it like this: LinkedIn wants us to build genuine connections, not just click buttons randomly.
 When you try to connect in quick succession, it raises a red flag.
 It's like saying "Hi" to 100 people in one second – it's spammy.